spiderwares/gutenberg-slider/readme.txt

 == Description ==

-Slider Press is a powerful and feature-rich WordPress slider plugin powered by [Swiper.js](https://swiperjs.com/), the most modern mobile touch slider library.
+Sliderpress is a powerful and feature-rich WordPress slider plugin powered by [Swiper.js](https://swiperjs.com/), the most modern mobile touch slider library.
 This plugin seamlessly integrates with the WordPress Gutenberg block editor, allowing you to create beautiful, responsive sliders with rich content using blocks.

-Unlike traditional image-only sliders, Slider Press lets you build slides using the full power of Gutenberg blocks - add images, text, headings, videos, galleries, and any other block content to create engaging, interactive sliders.
+Unlike traditional image-only sliders, Sliderpress lets you build slides using the full power of Gutenberg blocks - add images, text, headings, videos, galleries, and any other block content to create engaging, interactive sliders.

 == External Services ==